-Data were converted from the time to the depth domain using the smoothed velocity field derived from pickings, and were cross checked with information resulting from the geotechnical campaign in WFSI and WFSII (via tie-in lines, see also Ref.20).
+Data were converted from the time to the depth domain using the smoothed velocity field derived from pickings, and was cross checked with info resulting from geotechnical campaign in WFSI and WFSII (via tie-in lines, see also Ref.20).
 For each line two outputs were created: True Amplitude migrated and Equalized migrated.
 SEG-Y outputs were performed with a standard 3200 byte EBCDIC textual header reporting recording data and processing flow.